fleetdm/fleet/handbook/support-process.md

 🦟 For bug reports, it's helpful to ask for recreation steps so you're later able to verify the bug exists.

 - Let's say a community member submits a bug report.
 An example follow up question could be "Can you please walk me through how you encountered this issue so that I can attempt to recreate it?"
 - This way, you now have steps the verify whether the bug exists in Fleet or if the issue is specific to the community member's environment.
-If the later, you now have additional information for further investigation and question asking.
+If the latter, you now have additional information for further investigation and question asking.

 💡 For feature requests, it's helpful to ask follow up questions in an attempt to understand the "why?" or underlying motivation behind the request.